River Plate Fresh Meat Company: In the United Kingdom

 The majority of Argentine meat was bought by Britishmen, that wanted cuts with more meat with fewer bones and grease.
 By 1900, the River Plate Meat Company already had 100 sales branches in the United Kingdom, which attracted attention with their uniform signage.
 The company's London offices were located at Cecil House, Holborn Viaduct.
 The company achieved high trading profits of £67,822 in 1901, which increased to £272,475 in 1902, and paid a dividend of 10% and a bonus of 2 and 4 shillings per share in those two years.
 After that, Argentine imports to Great Britain continued to increase, leading to competition on the London meat market with the Beef Trust of the United States and Australian and New Zealand meat exporters.
 Argentine meat was offered in London at a significantly lower price than meat from the United States, and was therefore very successful.
 Before the First World War, the company already had 440 butcher shops before merging with James Nelson Ltd. in 1914 to form the British & Argentine Meat Co.

 Fire of the factory in Campana

 Picture of the fire, seen from the port of Campana.

 On 30 July 1924, between 8.30 and 9 a.m, a major fire broke out in various places in the refrigeration department that lasted three days, which consisted of several sheds of 120 x 30 metres each, the cause of which could not be determined.
 This is one of the reasons why the factory was finally closed in 1926, making the company close permanently.

-Club Atlético River Plate

-The name of the Argentine club River Plate comes from a vote held in 1901 by the board of directors, in which the club's name had to be chosen, with the proposal "River Plate" winning.
-It is believed that Pedro Martínez (who proposed the name) saw the name on some "mysterious boxes".
-Furthermore, it is theorised that these were boxes containing machine parts destined for the River Plate Fresh Meat Company.